Pierre Laval: Return to power, 1942–1944

-Leader of the Milice, 1943–1945

-In 1943, Laval became the nominal leader of the newly-created Milice, but its operational leader was Secretary General Joseph Darnand.

-When the Allied landings in French North Africa (Operation Torch) began, the Wehrmacht occupied the Zone libre.
-Hitler continued to ask whether the French government was prepared to fight at his side and required Vichy to declare war against Britain.
-Laval and Pétain agreed to maintain a firm refusal.
-During that time and the Normandy landings in 1944, Laval was in a struggle against ultracollaborationist ministers.
+When the Allied landings in French North Africa (Operation Torch) began in November 1942, Germany and Italy occupied the Zone libre, thus ending any factual sovereignty of the Vichy government over Metropolitan France.
+Hitler continued to ask whether the French government was prepared to fight at his side and required Vichy to declare war against Britain: Laval and Pétain agreed to maintain a firm refusal, struggling against ultracollaborationist ministers.

-In a speech broadcast during the Normandy landings, Laval appealed to the nation: